DariushSeidy/BlackJack-Python/README.md

 # Blackjack Game

 This is a simple command-line Blackjack game implemented in Python.
-The game allows you to play Blackjack against a dealer.
+The game allows you to play Blackjack against a dealer.<br/>
+#100DaysOfCode

 ## Features